syncfusion-content/blazor-docs/blazor/visual-studio-integration/download-and-installation.md

 7. After the installation is complete, open Visual Studio.

-8. Now, under the menu **Extensions**, you can use the Syncfusion extensions from the Visual Studio.
+8. Now, under the menu **Extensions**, you can use the Syncfusion&reg; extensions from the Visual Studio.

     ![SyncfusionMenu](images/SyncfusionMenu.png)

 ## Install from the Visual Studio Marketplace

-The steps below illustrate how to download and install the Syncfusion Blazor extension from the Visual Studio Marketplace.
+The steps below illustrate how to download and install the Syncfusion&reg; Blazor extension from the Visual Studio Marketplace.

-1. Download the Syncfusion Blazor Extensions from the below Visual Studio Marketplace.
+1. Download the Syncfusion&reg; Blazor Extensions from the below Visual Studio Marketplace.

    [Visual Studio 2022](https://marketplace.visualstudio.com/items?itemName=SyncfusionInc.BlazorVSExtension)